 If the problem is affecting all your sites, having Agents allows you to collect the most accurate data to troubleshoot, as well as create a comparison point.

-Once you’ve set up your AWS Public Monitoring Agent and finished all the steps in our Getting Started Tutorial, you’re all set!
+Once you’ve set up your AWS Monitoring Agent and finished all the steps in our Getting Started Tutorial, you’re all set!

 Continuously monitor the performance of your Amazon Chime, views network metrics from your Obkio dashboard, and get automatic alerts if network problems occur.

 Once you’ve installed your monitoring set up, Obkio will continuously monitor Amazon network performance with featured like:

 Network monitoring agents will send packets to each other every 500ms to measure network metrics such as latency, jitter, packet loss, and VoIP Quality using MOS Score.

 Obkio’s agents also detect any network outages within 5 seconds and network degradation within a minute.

 Collect historical data to go back in time and see the exact network performance for your Amazon apps every minute of the previous week, and create a network performance baseline.

 You can also use other network monitoring tools in Obkio’s software to get even more detailed network performance data.

 Traceroutes: Traceroutes are a powerful tool to help you collect more information about network problems.
 For more detail about performance and potential network issues, Obkio also executes Traceroutes periodically in both directions to identify hop-by-hop issues and to keep track of the historical latency between hops.